-Established in 1990, the Israel Antiquities Authority (IAA) is the national authority responsible for Israel’s archaeological activities, antiquity sites, and national treasures.
+The Israel Antiquities Authority is the national authority responsible for Israel’s archaeological activities, antiquity sites, and national treasures.

-IDAM published the results of excavations in three journals: Booklet of the Department of Antiquities Hebrew, now defunct, Atiqot [Hebrew and English], still published, and Hadashot Arkheologiyot [Hebrew and English], still published, online.
+IDAM published the results of excavations in three journals: Booklet of the Department of Antiquities Hebrew, Atiqot, and Hadashot Arkheologiyot.
 IDAM also funded and managed the Archaeological Survey of Israel and published the results of its work in maps covering 10 km² of the State of Israel.

 The Israel Antiquities Authority (IAA) was created from the IDAM by the Knesset in a 1990 statute.
 Amir Drori became its first director.
 The IAA fulfilled the statutory obligations of the IDAM and in its early days was greatly expanded from the core number of workers in IDAM to a much larger complement and to include the functions of the Archaeological Survey of Israel.